-The Exhausting, Exhilarating Task of Determining Articles of Impeachment
+Writing Articles of Impeachment Is Exhausting

 Godfrey: How would you describe your attitude throughout the process?

-Rogan: I'm going to answer your question and then I'm going to regret answering it truthfully, because when you report it, even if I try to explain it, it's going to come across the wrong way.
+Rogan: I’m going to answer your question and then I’m going to regret answering it truthfully, because when you report it, even if I try to explain it, it’s going to come across the wrong way.
 I had the time of my life.
-And it's because I'm a history buff.
-Putting aside all of the pain and everything else, for anybody who's a real trial lawyer, as I was, when you try a case where the president of the United States is your defendant; the United States Senate is your jury; the chief justice of the United States is your trial judge; every word spoken is on live worldwide television; and you know that, every time you open your mouth, if you say something stupid, your great-grandkids will get to watch it on the History Channel, the stakes don't get any higher.
+And it’s because I’m a history buff.
+Putting aside all of the pain and everything else, for anybody who’s a real trial lawyer, as I was, when you try a case where the president of the United States is your defendant; the United States Senate is your jury; the chief justice of the United States is your trial judge; every word spoken is on live, worldwide television; and you know that, every time you open your mouth, if you say something stupid, your great-grandkids will get to watch it on the History Channel, the stakes don’t get any higher.
 It was the ultimate trial.

-Henry Hyde was always yelling at me, because I'd go on TV shows like Meet the Press with Tim Russert and I always had a smile on my face.
-I was not somber, and I wasn't sober.
-He was constantly telling me, “Stop smiling," and I told him, "Look, Henry, now I understand why the Christians, when they got thrown to the lions, they sang before the lions ate 'em.
-You know you're going to get eaten by the lions anyway.
+Henry Hyde was always yelling at me, because I’d go on TV shows like Meet the Press with Tim Russert and I always had a smile on my face.
+I was not somber.
+He was constantly telling me, “Stop smiling,” and I told him, “Look, Henry, now I understand why the Christians, when they got thrown to the lions, they sang before the lions ate ’em.
+You know you’re going to get eaten by the lions anyway.
 Hell, you might as well sing.
-Since I know I'm going to get my ass kicked anyway, I might as well just smile."
+Since I know I’m going to get my ass kicked anyway, I might as well just smile.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.